Copyright 2018 James Marsh

 Beaverhead River and Maiden Rock FAS to Notch Bottom.

-still closed.
+closed.
 Big Hole River from Saginaw Bridge on Skinner Meadows Road to North Fork Big Hole

-River is still closed Stream levels are about normal, the weather much cooler and lots of
+River is still closed Stream levels are about normal, the weather much cooler and lots of hatches

-fast and the water is getting cold fast.
+and the water is getting cold fast.
 Streamers are catching some big brown trout as they are going

 into the full mode spawn soon.
 We recommend the Brown sculpin and Black Matukda sculpin.

 10/11/16 Great conditions exist in the Big Hole in all sections of the river.
 It is cold in the

 uppermost parts but we are getting some great reports fo trout caught in the middle and lower

 sections.
 There are some good Blue-winged olives hatches along with some Mahogany duns and

 October caddis.
 There is some rain in the forecast but for now the stream levels are good,.